seekrcentral/seekrflow/docs/index.rst

 **Key Features:**

-- Automated workflow from system parametrization to running simulations
+- Automated workflow from system parameterization to running simulations
 - Seekr stages may be run locally or on remote high-performance computing resources
-- Automatically parametrize a molecular system with a standard force field (if you dare!)
+- Automatically parameterize a molecular system with a standard force field (if you dare!)
 - API may be used for batch seekr job creation and submission

 .. grid:: 1 1 2 2